-Tips on activities that can be integrated into cultural competence education for mentors
+4.4 Tips on activities that can be integrated into cultural competence education for mentors

-- Tip #1 Clinical mentors reflect on their role in assisting the culturally and linguistically diverse student to overcome challenges faced in clinical placement and on their role in supporting the integration and adaptation process of the student. - Tip #2 Clinical mentors identify and define the attributes of cultural competence in mentoring and use these to plan their personal development in cultural competence. - Tip #3 Clinical mentors reflect on their own personal cultural background and how their own value and belief system may have an impact in multicultural encounters. - Tip #4 Culture often has an effect on patterns of verbal and nonverbal communication.
+Tip #1 Clinical mentors reflect on their role in assisting the culturally and linguistically diverse student to overcome challenges faced in clinical placement and on their role in supporting the

+Tip #2 Clinical mentors identify and define the attributes of cultural competence in mentoring and use these to plan their personal development in cultural competence.

+Tip #3 Clinical mentors reflect on their own personal cultural background and how their own value and belief system may have an impact in multicultural encounters.

+Tip #4 Culture often has an effect on patterns of verbal and nonverbal communication.
+Communication difficulties have been reported as being stressful for both students and mentors.
 Integrate content on how students' professional language development and proficiency in the local language can be supported.
-Consider utilizing the expertise of linguistic experts in developing content regarding the topic. - Tip #5 Clinical mentors' play a vital role in ensuring safe, culturally sensitive clinical learning environments that support culturally and linguistically diverse students' learning.
+Consider utilizing the expertise of linguistic experts in developing content regarding the topic.

+Tip #5 Clinical mentors' play a vital role in ensuring safe, culturally sensitive clinical learning environments that support culturally and linguistically diverse students' learning.
 Mentors must take immediate action to address possible prejudice, stereotypes and racism in clinical learning environments.
-Create simulation exercises where clinical mentors can practice their cultural skills in various real-life mentoring scenarios. - Tip #6 Mentoring culturally and linguistically diverse students can be stressful and timeconsuming.
-Clinical mentors can think of ways they can get the support they need to succeed in their role. - Tip #7 Allow the voice and experiences of culturally and linguistically diverse students be heard.
+Create simulation exercises where clinical mentors can practice their cultural skills in various real-life mentoring scenarios.

+Tip#6 Mentoring culturally and linguistically diverse students can be stressful and time-consuming.
+Clinical mentors can think of ways they can get the support they need to succeed in their role.

+Tip #7 Allow the voice and experiences of culturally and linguistically diverse students be heard.
 Integrate strategies into mentoring education such as videos, digital stories, interviews or panel discussions with students.

-Content: mentors' competence in supporting students' learning process
+5 Mentor's competence in supporting

+students' learning process